Hopkins School: Facilities

 Baldwin Hall is the original building of the present campus.
 It has four floors, including the basement.
 It houses a computer lab, the language lab, and the Calarco Library.
 The library is a two floor, 14000 sqft space with group study rooms, an art gallery, and a faculty reading room.

 Hopkins House houses the Admission Office, Business Office, College Counselling Office, and the Technology Department.
 This building was named for Edward Hopkins, Hopkins' first benefactor.
 It was finished in 1927 with the original intention of having it become a dormitory for boarding students.
 The program was abandoned in the 1930s due to insufficient enrollment.

 The Kneisel Squash Center was originally built as an all-purpose gym in 1935 and named the Reigeluth Gym in honor of a trustee.
 It was designed by the architect Douglas Orr.
-It now houses six squash courts.
+In 2010, it was converted into a squash center, housing six squash courts.

-Lovell Hall houses the main school auditorium (Townshend Auditorium), drama and video production classrooms, two multipurpose classrooms, the Razors office, and teachers' offices.
-This building is named after longtime headmaster George Lovell, who led the school in the first half of the 20th century.
+Lovell Hall held the Townshend Auditorium, drama and video production classrooms, two multipurpose classrooms, the Razor 's office, and teachers' offices.
+The building was named after longtime headmaster George Lovell, who led the school in the first half of the 20th century.
+It was constructed in 1960 with funds raised during the school's tercentenary.
+It is currently going under renovation, and will be replaced with a new Performing Arts Center in 2024.

-The Walter Camp Athletic Center is named after alumnus Walter Camp, who is credited with inventing American football and later was Yale's football coach.

 Malone Science Center is at the center of campus and houses the science classrooms and labs.
 Donated by John C. Malone, it is named for Malone's father, Daniel Malone.
+It was opened for students in 1999 and has three floors of classrooms and labs.

 Heath Commons is a two-story building that houses the school dining hall and a student lounge.
 Heath Commons was designed by the S/L/A/M collaborative.
 It was completed in 2003 and won a Connecticut Design Award in 2005.

 Thompson Hall was opened on 30 November 2009 on the former site of one of the upper playing fields.
 It is named for Mary Brewster Thompson, a long-time head of the Prospect Hill School.
 The three-story building has two floors of classrooms, as well as large studio art studios, pottery, photography, wood shop, and choral and orchestral spaces.

-New fields opened in 2007 on the land purchased under Rodd's tenure which replaced those that Thompson Hall now stands on.
-An artificial turf field was installed in 2015 and named "Parr Field" in honor of the long-serving football coach, Tom Parr, who retired that year.

-In September 2019, under Kai Bynum, Hopkins opened a new softball field and track.
+This building houses the advisories for the seventh and eighth grades.